jp2321/dl4cv_dev/slides/chapter3_01_neural_networks.md

 Source: https://www.youtube.com/watch?v=ILsA4nyG7I0&list=PLVZqlMpoM6kaJX_2lLKjEhWI0NlqHfqzp

-Note: This video explains very well, how an neural network basically works.
+Note: This video explains very well how a neural network works.

 ---

 # How to use images in a dense neural network

-As dense neural networks can not use a multi dimensional array as an input, first the images need to be transformed into a flat vector representation for learning.
-Thus, instead of height and widht, the image is now a list of pixels starting from the first pixel to the last.
+As dense neural networks can not use a multidimensional array as an input, first, the images need to be transformed into a flat vector representation for learning.
+Thus, instead of height and width, the image is now a list of pixels starting from the first pixel to the last.
 Each input neuron will match one of these pixels.

 ```python
 print(X_train.shape) # the original dataset size